haarer/toolchain68k/README.md

 ```

 # Building and Installing of the Toolchain
 Set the wanted target architecture in the build script by commenting out the unwanted arch.
+It is also possible to add Target specific build options, see the arm-none-eabi Target how to do this.
 ```
 #TARGETARCHITECTURE=avr
 TARGETARCHITECTURE=m68k-elf
 ```
-Note that the toolchain is currently installed to /opt/m68k - i'll change that to something like /opt/crosstoolchain later.
+Note that the toolchain is installed to /opt/crosschain.
 Start the build script.
 ```
 bash   buildtoolchain.sh